rainbowbreeze/ai_for_community_events/README.md

 - [Google AI Studio](https://ai.google.dev/)
   - Free to use to test the different prompts
   - [List of available countries](https://ai.google.dev/gemini-api/docs/available-regions)
-  - TODO: link to a YouTube video
 - [Vertex AI Studio Multimodal](https://cloud.google.com/generative-ai-studio)
   - Setup a GCP account and project
   - Open [Vertex AI Studio](https://console.cloud.google.com/vertex-ai/generative) homepage
     - Open "Multimodal Home"
     - Select "Prompt design (single turn)" or open one of the Sample prompts
-  - TODO: link to a YouTube video
 - [Gemini app](https://gemini.google.com/)
   - Open [Gemini app](https://gemini.google.com/)
     - Free usage for the basic model
     - To use the Gemini Advanced model, a [Google One AI Premium plan](https://one.google.com/explore-plan/gemini-advanced) has to be activated (free for the first 2 months)
-  - TODO: link to a YouTube video
 - Other options
   - [Vertex AI Studio CLI](https://cloud.google.com/vertex-ai/docs/start/cloud-environment)